Society of Satellite Professionals International: History

-The Space & Satellite Professionals International was founded in the USA in 1983, with Sir Arthur C. Clarke, creator of the satellite concept, as its honorary chairman.
+The Space & Satellite Professionals International was founded in the US in 1983, with Sir Arthur C. Clarke, creator of the satellite concept, as its honorary chairman.
 It was founded to serve as a professional network in a young industry that was on the verge of substantial growth.
 Today, SSPI has over 3,000 members in more than 40 nations.

 Awards

 SSPI currently recognizes individuals and organizations for their contribution to the space industry through five different awards.